Neural Network-based Constrained Optimal Coordination for Heterogeneous Uncertain Nonlinear Multi-agent Systems: Numerical Example

-All initial conditions are randomly chosen and the profiles of all agent outputs are shown in Fig.~\ref{fig:simu1-1}, where the trajectory of $y_i$ quickly converges to the neighborhood of the optimal point $y^*$ with small residual errors.
-The approximation errors of feedforwarding input and external disturbance by neural networks and internal models are depicted in Figs.~\ref{fig:simu1-2} and \ref{fig:simu1-3}, respectively.
-This verifies the efficacy of our developed control \eqref{ctr:full} in resolving such a constrained optimal coordination for uncertain multi-agent system \eqref{sys:agent}.
+for the internal model \eqref{ctr:id} and use the same RBF neural network as in {\it Example 1}.
+The control gain function is chosen as $\rho_i(s)=s^6+1$ with parameters $k_{i1}=1$, $l=0.001$ for $1\leq i\leq 4$.
+With randomly chosen initial conditions, the profiles of agent outputs under controller \eqref{ctr:full} are shown in Fig.~\ref{fig:simu2-1}.
+We also list the approximation errors of feedforwarding input and external disturbance by neural networks and internal models in Fig.~\ref{fig:simu2-23}.
+It can be found that both $\e_i(t)$ and $e_{id}(t)$ converge towards zero as $t$ grows.
+The performance verifies the effectiveness of controller \eqref{ctr:full} to ensure the expected constrained optimal coordination for this heterogeneous uncertain multi-agent system \eqref{sys:agent}.